 40.4 The deregulation of financial markets has accelerated the pace of financial innovations and brought forth the need for regular and timely flow of qualitative financial statistics for pursuing sound macro-economic policies as well as promoting financial stability.
-The Reserve Bank of India, (RBI) has the primary responsibility of collection, compilation and dissemination of data relating to foreign exchange reserves.
+In the context of the recent financial crises, the traditional issues in Financial Statistics such as timeliness in dissemination, accuracy, transparency, harmonisation, international comparability, etc. have come into sharper focus.
+The Reserve Bank of India, RBI has the primary responsibility of collection, compilation and dissemination of data relating to foreign exchange reserves.
 The data are based on actual balances as per RBI records.
 India's foreign exchange reserves comprise foreign currency assets (FCA), gold, special drawing rights (SDRs) and reserve tranche position (RTP) in the International Monetary Fund (IMF).
 The foreign currency assets, consisting of various currency holdings are converted into US dollar using the New York closing exchange rates.
 Gold is valued close to the international market prices.
 Conversion of SDRs into US dollar is done at the rates released by IMF.
 The level of foreign exchange reserves is largely the outcome of the Reserve Bank of India (RBI) intervention in the foreign exchange market to smoothen exchange rate volatility and valuation changes due to movement of the US dollar against other major currencies of the world.
 Foreign exchange reserves are accumulated when there is absorption of the excess foreign exchange flows by the RBI through intervention in the foreign exchange market, aid receipts, interest receipts and funding from the International Bank for Reconstruction and Development (IBRD), Asian Development Bank (ADB), International Development Association (IDA) etc.